About the Renseikan Dojo About the Renseikan Dojo

 Each class will almost always emphasize the eighteen Matsubayashi-Ryu Kata.
 Kata is the mainstay of traditional martial arts and the one true and safe way to practice maximum power in all techniques.

-The sensei leaves the mats, bows and thanks the students ("arigato gozaimashita").
-The senior student then says, "class dismissed", at which point the students take the time to bow to each other and say thank you for the training they did together.
+The sensei leaves the mats, bows and thanks the students ("Arigato gozaimashita").
+The senior student then says, "Class dismissed", at which point the students take the time to bow to each other and say thank you for the training they did together.
 One of the sempai will let the students know if there are any important dojo-related matters which may require their attention.
 The students then usually do a quick 5 minute clean up of the dojo and other rooms (this often includes cleaning the mats).
 This after-class group effort keeps the dojo clean for everyone's mutual benefit.

-Warm Up
+Junbi Undo - Warm Up

 The following series of warm up exercises are followed each class with only minor variations, when felt required by the sensei.